Audit committee oversight responsibilities

 The audit committee should be satisfied that the company has programs and policies in place to deter and detect fraud.
 The committee should work with management to oversee the establishment of appropriate antifraud controls and programs and to take appropriate steps when fraud is detected.

-The audit committee should also be satisfied that the organization has implemented an appropriate ethics and compliance program and established a reporting hotline.
-See codes of ethics and conduct and hotlines for more information.
+The audit committee should also be satisfied that the company has implemented an appropriate ethics and compliance program and established a reporting hotline.
+See codes of ethics and conduct and hotlines sections for more information.

 Audit committee members should be aware of three main areas of fraud risk: